 - you see double

 - one or both of your eyes hurt

 - your eyes get red and stay that way

 - you feel pressure in your eye

 - straight lines do not look straight

 - you can’t see things at the side as you used to

 If you have RA, you are also at greater risk of having Sjogren’s syndrome.
 This results in chronic dry eyes.
 Sjogerns is a chronic autoimmune disease like RA and Type 1 diabetes (Mayo Clinic ).
 Like diabetes, people with rheumatoid arthritis also have regular eye examinations but especially if they have dry eyes.

-Here are some additional resources for Blindness:
+Here are two additional resources for Blindness: